 - Scroll down to the Tracked Keywords Overview and you’ll see your tracked keywords.

-Find Competitors’ Keywords with SimilarWeb:
+Find Competitors’ Keywords using SimilarWeb:

 An all-in-one competitor research tool, SimilarWeb allows you to do competitive keyword analysis and spy on more than just the keywords your competition ranks for.